Introduction to the Mobile Software Development Lifecycle

 This allows developers a potentially larger yet more complex distribution channel for their applications.
 Google Play is Google’s official app store, but there are many others.
 A few popular ones are:

-Windows Phone applications are distributed to users via the Windows Store.
+Windows Phone applications are distributed to users via the Microsoft Store.
 Developers submit their apps to the Windows Phone Dev Center for approval, after which they appear in the Store.

 Microsoft provides detailed instructions for deploying Windows Phone apps during development.